Yom Kippur War

 In addition, the Egyptians had built separate ramps at the crossing points, reaching as high as 21 meters (69 ft) to counter the Israeli sand wall, provide covering fire for the assaulting infantry and to counter the first Israeli armored counterattacks.

 The scale and effectiveness of the Egyptian strategy of deploying these anti-tank weapons coupled with the Israelis inability to disrupt their use with close air support (due to the SAM shield) greatly contributed to Israeli setbacks early on the war.

 The Egyptian Army out great effort into finding a quick and effective way of breaching the Israeli defenses.

-The Israelis had built large 18 meter (59 foot) high sand walls with a 60 degree slope and reinforced with concrete at the water line.
+The Israelis had built large 18 meters (59 foot) high sand walls with a 60-degree slope and reinforced with concrete at the water line.